 Students often struggle with sub days because they end up being a full day of boring worksheets.
 To avoid this, I've added a simple STEM challenge to every set of printable sub plans for elementary classrooms I create.
 Students love STEM activities, like seasonally-themed STEM challenges or stations, so this can be a fun way to keep students actively engaged on a day you're out.

 Most of these challenges were designed to be done with items you likely have lying around your classroom or campus.
 However, the details are provided in the teacher's directions so you can easily gather what you need in advance and keep them in an emergency sub box in your closet.

 Before engaging in the STEM challenge, students create a STEM Journal to record their thoughts and learning process.

 These are simple to create and help keep students' thinking in one place for easy access later when you debrief.

 Using the simple step-by-step lesson script, your sub will introduce the STEM challenge question and have students explore the materials they'll use.

 Then students will work in small groups or partners to complete the challenge, recording their work in their journal.

-The Engineer's journal includes opportunities to brainstorm, sketch models, and synthesize learning.
-Students easily create these books in just minutes, and the directions are included as a part of the lesson plan.
+The STEM journal includes brainstorming opportunities, sketching models, and synthesizing learning.
+Students easily create these books in just minutes with the directions from the lesson.

 These sub plan sets are currently available for grades 2-4.
-To accomodate year-round schools and summer school programs, monthly sub plans sets were created for all 12 months of the year.
+To accommodate year-round schools and summer school programs, monthly sub plan sets were created for all 12 months of the year.